 Visit London to Get Your Beatles Fix

-If you plan to travel to London, try to find a couple of hours to visit the famous crosswalk outside of Abbey Road Studios.
+After golfing at the iconic St. Andrews course, we spent time seeing the sights.
+We started off in London, and if you plan to travel there, try to find a couple of hours to visit the famous crosswalk outside of Abbey Road Studios.
 The crosswalk has become an iconic symbol of the Beatles, and was used on the cover of their Abby Road album.
 The cover shot was taken on Aug.
 16, 1969 and took about 10 minutes to shoot with traffic blocked.
 You can read the full story here.
 In Sept., the final Beatles album was released.

 Skip ahead more than 40 years and we see tourists flock to the crosswalk to follow in the Beatles’ footsteps and record their own walk of fame on their cell phones.
 Often, people will lay down on the crosswalk, forcing oncoming traffic to stop.
 As well, this is London so buses and cars drive on the left.
 We saw a number of near accidents when people would step onto the crosswalk, looking the wrong way for cars.

 Outside of the studios, on brick and stonework, people leave their marks.
 They are scrubbed off regularly, but new signatures appear each day.

 Around London, there is a number of places with established Beatles history that are easy to get to.
 You can find walking tours online, or if you want a little history along the way, organized bus tours.

 The studios have an attached souvenir shop where you can pick up coffee mugs, pencils and the like.
 We found a small, crowded collectable store a couple of blocks away (St. Johns Wood Collectables) where there are far more interesting items for sale.

 The Hard Rock Cafe for More Music Memorabilia